This Is Where We Are Going

 Google’s Chrome OS announcement is the beacon that those in the know have been waiting for, to be

-it and say “hah—there!
-That’s what I meant”; as if the rest of the world has failed to understand up to
+say “hah—there!
+That’s what I meant”; as if the rest of the world has failed to understand up to this point

 This is where we are going.
 There are unstoppable forces in motion moving us to the ’Web.
 The momentum simply

 cannot be dammed.
 Everything that can be ported to the ’Web, will be ported to the ’Web.
 Anything that can’t

 be ported, will result in new standards so that it can be ported; even if doing so is stupid, it will still be done.

 You have been used to a ’Web that has been defined by Internet Explorer.
 A slow, painfully inadequate, stagnant

 browser (even in latest versions).
 The “OS integration” in IE is about how hard it is to remove it, and keep it